Skip to main content

 Key Eligibility Findings for UAE Residents

-• GCC nationals (UAE, Bahrain, Kuwait, Oman, Qatar) enter visa-free — the e-Visa system does not apply to them
+• GCC citizens (UAE, Bahrain, Kuwait, Oman, Qatar) enter visa-free — the e-Visa system does not apply to them

 The approved e-Visa is valid for one year from the issue date, allows multiple entries, and permits a stay of up to 90 days per visit.
 Indian passport holders can use this visa for tourism, Umrah, family visits, and attendance at events across Saudi Arabia.
 The total cost including the visa fee and mandatory travel insurance is generally in the range of SAR 300 to 500 (approximately AED 300 to 500).

 Pakistani passport holders are among the most frequent travellers between the UAE and Saudi Arabia, with millions of Pakistani workers and families visiting the Kingdom annually.
-However, Pakistani nationals are not eligible for the Saudi e-Visa.
-They must apply through the Saudi Embassy or Consulate in Dubai for a traditional visa, and the process is more involved than the online e-Visa application.
+Pakistan is not on the Saudi passport-nationality list, but Pakistani nationals who are UAE residents qualify for the Saudi e-Visa online through the residency route (Route B) — using their valid UAE residence permit.
+The embassy is not required for a standard tourism, Umrah, or family-visit e-Visa.

-It is worth noting that Pakistani nationals who have previously visited Saudi Arabia on a work visa and wish to return for tourism may face additional steps.
-OraVisa recommends consulting with our team before applying to ensure you select the correct visa category and prepare the appropriate documentation for your specific situation.
+It is worth noting that Pakistani nationals travelling for purposes beyond tourism — or who have specific prior-travel circumstances — may need a different visa category.
+OraVisa recommends consulting with our team before applying to ensure you use the correct route and prepare the appropriate documentation for your specific situation.

 What Pakistani Passport Holders Need to Know

-• OraVisa can assist Pakistani nationals with the correct visa category and documentation
+• OraVisa can assist Pakistani nationals with the correct route and documentation

 How to Check Your Eligibility and Apply for the Saudi e-Visa